 Set up a mobile campaign database

+Make sure you are using a flexible database that is mobile app-enabled and has a mobile app messages custom field.
 Each organization can have only one mobile app-enabled database.
 If your organization is also SMS-enabled, you can have one SMS database and one mobile app database, or one database used for both channels.

-Important: You cannot change a mobile database after it is enabled.
+Note: You cannot change a mobile database after it is enabled.
 If you delete or purge a mobile app contact record in the database, all of the mobile app user contact records are broken and associated emails will fail.

 Create a new mobile database